cardillan/mindcode/doc/syntax/SYNTAX-3-STATEMENTS.markdown

 end;
 ```

-If both zero literal and a `null` literal are present in your `when` values, both zero and `null` are matched using strict comparison:
+If both a zero literal and a `null` literal are present in your `when` values, both `0` and `null` are matched using strict comparison:

 ```Mindcode
 var text = case number